edwinb-ai/BioMetaheuristics.jl/docs/src/index.md

 ## On Metaheuristics

 The term _metaheuristic_ has some history behind it, and a large span of definitions within the scientific community.
-In `Newtman.jl`, _metaheuristic_ is defined as follows
+In `BioMetaheuristics.jl`, _metaheuristic_ is defined as follows

 >A _metaheuristic_ is a **black box** optimization framework that employs
 >heuristics to find a close-to optimal solution for a given optimization
 >problem.

-The definition is important in this context. `Newtman.jl` strives on implementations of already existent algorithms, but actually the term itself has not yet been acquired a formal definition, as Sörensen[^1] says in his paper.
+The definition is important in this context. `BioMetaheuristics.jl` strives on implementations of already existent algorithms, but actually the term itself has not yet been acquired a formal definition, as Sörensen[^1] says in his paper.

-Because `Newtman.jl` employs _metaheuristics_ as actual _black box optimization_ frameworks,
+Because `BioMetaheuristics.jl` employs _metaheuristics_ as actual _black box optimization_ frameworks,
 this definition should be enough to provide the actual purpose of the package.

 ## Nature and bio-inspired algorithms